opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

 While they have not been merged in the remote repository, it is still possible to rework the changes that were posted simultaneously.
-If you have no more a local copy of them, just retrieve the latest change in you git history from the Gerrit remote repo.
+If you have no more a local copy of them, just retrieve the latest change in you git history from the Gerrit remote repository.
 Check the history with

 .. code-block:: text